How to Track Benchmarks in CI with Bencher

 2. Set the --project option to the Project slug.
 See the --project docs for more details. (ex: --project save-walter-white-1234abcd)

-3. Set the --branch option to the default Branch name.
-See branch selection for a full overview. (ex: --branch main)
+3. Set the --branch option to the feature Branch name.
+See the --branch docs for a full overview. (ex: --branch feature-branch)

-4. Set the --branch-start-point option to the feature Branch start point.
-See branch selection for a full overview. (ex: --branch-start-point main)
+3. Set the --start-point-clone-thresholds flag to clone the Thresholds from the start point.
+See the --start-point-clone-thresholds docs for a full overview. (ex: --start-point-clone-thresholds)

-8. Set the --err flag to fail the command if an Alert is generated.
-See Threshold & Alerts for a full overview. (ex: --err)
+6. Set the --err flag to fail the command if an Alert is generated.
+See the --err docs for a full overview. (ex: --err)

-The first time this is command is run in CI, it will create the feature-branch Branch since it does not exist yet.
+The first time this is command is run in CI, Bencher will create the feature-branch Branch since it does not exist yet.
 The new feature-branch will use the main Branch at hash 32aea434d751648726097ed3ac760b57107edd8b as its start point.
-This means that feature-branch will have a copy of all the data and Thresholds from the main Branch to compare the results of bencher mock against, for the first and all subsequent runs.
+This means that feature-branch will have a copy of all the data and Thresholds from the main Branch to compare the results of bencher mock against.
+On all subsequent runs, Bencher will reset the feature-branch Branch to the start point, and use the main Branch data and Thresholds to detect performance regressions.

 Relative Continuous Benchmarking